What are inhalants?

 Spray paint, hair spray, deodorant spray, vegetable oil sprays, and fabric protector spray

-Organic nitrites include amyl, butyl, and cyclohexyl nitrites and other related compounds, often sold as “video head cleaner,” “room odorizer,” “leather cleaner,” or “liquid aroma” when marketed for illicit use.
+Organic nitrites include amyl, butyl, and cyclohexyl nitrites and other related compounds.
+When marketed for illicit use, it is often sold as “video head cleaner,” “room odorizer,” “leather cleaner,” or “liquid aroma”.

 What are the side effects of inhalants?